Roothulhu/Pwnomicon/docs/05-shells-payloads.md

 # (Meterpreter 1)(C:\Windows\system32) >
 ```

-Now that we have an open session through Meterpreter, we are presented with the meterpreter > prompt
-If you wish to interact with the host directly, you can also drop into an interactive shell session on the host from Meterpreter.
+With an active Meterpreter session established (indicated by the meterpreter > prompt), we now have multiple interaction options.

 **Attack Machine: Verify Our Session**